-Over the years, Portugal has made significant advances concerning sexual orientation and gender identity, and become and of the most tolerant countries in the world for LGBT people.
+If you’re someone who identifies as a member of the LGBT community (lesbian gay bisexual trans), and you’re considering moving abroad, Portugal could be a good place to relocate to.
+Over the years, Portugal has made significant advances concerning sexual orientation and gender identity, and become one of the most tolerant countries in the world for LGBT people.

 Portugal is frequently referred to as one of the most LGBT friendly countries in the world.
 LGBT expatriates contemplating travel or relocation to Portugal can expect a welcoming and inclusive environment, as the local populace is renowned for their warmth and acceptance.

 A testament to Portugal’s inclusivity, specifically in the capital city of Lisbon, can be seen in an experiment conducted by Portuguese bloggers Lorenzo and Pedro.
 Echoing a global viral experiment, the pair walked hand-in-hand through the streets of Lisbon.
-Their experience was completely free of homophobic backlash, demonstrating the city’s respectful and accepting atmosphere towards the LGBT community.
+Their experience was completely free of homophobic backlash, demonstrating the city’s respectful and accepting atmosphere toward the LGBT community.

 Understanding Your LGBT Rights in Portugal